-Magpies are beautiful, intelligent, curious birds, protective of their territory.
-But is that the whole truth and nothing but the truth?
-There are so many rumours and superstitions regarding magpies.
-For hundreds of years, people were so fearful of magpies in the UK and the rest of Europe that they nearly hunted them to extinction.
-Luckily before this happened Christianity spread that magpies were associated with good luck and fortune.
+Magpies are beautiful, intelligent, curious birds, and protective of their territory.
+But is that everything?
+There are many rumors and superstitions regarding magpies.
+For hundreds of years, people were so fearful of magpies in Europe that they were very nearly hunted to extinction.
+Luckily, before this happened Christianity spread that magpies were associated with good luck and fortune.

 Magpies are a group of birds in the Corvidae, or crow family.

 Magpies are highly intelligent birds.
 They can use tools, play games, work in teams, and even mimic human speech.

 Magpies are one of the few animals that can recognize themselves in the mirror.

 4. There are many different types of magpie.

 Researchers recognize 17 different species across 4 different taxonomic genera (Pica, Urocissa, Cissa, and Cyanopica).